TotempaaltJ/dotty/design/vision.md

 # Project Non-Goals
 * Become a package manager.
-* Suggestion: Manage plugins of any other applications.
+* Manage plugins of any other applications.

 # Guiding Principles
 * Stay in scope.
-* Suggestion: Make simple things easy and difficult things possible.
+* Make simple things easy and difficult things possible.
 * Contribution-friendly: low barrier to entry, easy to understand codebase.